Ken Holtzman: Draft and minor leagues

-At age 19, Holtzman pitched only 12 games in the minor leagues in 1965, four with the Treasure Valley Cubs in the Pioneer League, and eight with the Wenatchee Chiefs in the Northwest League.
+The Chicago Cubs selected Holtzman in the fourth round of the 1965 Major League Baseball draft.
+At age 19, Holtzman pitched 12 games in the minor leagues in 1965, four with the Treasure Valley Cubs in the Pioneer League, and eight with the Wenatchee Chiefs in the Northwest League.
 He was 8–3 in the dozen starts, with a 1.99 earned run average and 114 strikeouts in 86 innings.
-He was called up to the major leagues in September and pitched four innings over three games in relief.